mohzys23/AIF-pathfinding-Agent/README.md

 ## Features

-- Intelligent pathfinding using Breadth-First Search (BFS)
+- Intelligent pathfinding using Breadth-First Search (BFS) and Depth-First Search (DFS)
 - Item collection strategy with prioritization
 - Exploration of unexplored areas in the game map
 - Detection and handling of being stuck in the same position
 - Oscillation detection and correction
 - Automatic descent to lower dungeon levels after collecting sufficient items
+- Terminal-based display of the NetHack interface

 ## Requirements

 - Python 3.9+
 - pip (Python package installer)
-- A graphical environment to display the NetHack interface

 ## Installation